simpassi/etsy-python2/README.md

 ## Intro
 Updated version of [etsy-python](https://github.com/mcfunley/etsy-python) with python3
 compatibility and support for the modern etsy api.
-Please file any bugs, suggestions, or usage questions as github issues and I will get to them as soon as possible.

 See changelog at bottom of the readme for differences between etsy-python and etsy-python2.
 The last release for etsy-python was 0.3.1.